 - Use precise, high colour contrast print appropriate size on menu cards and place cards where used.

 - Colour contrast toilet seats with toilet bowls and floor.

-Colour combinations for effective colour contrasts are light colours against black, dark colours against white, light yellow against dark blue, light green against dark red.
+Colour combinations for effective colour contrasts are light colours against black, dark colours against white, pale yellow against dark blue, and light green against dark red.

-The healthcare industry is full and challenges and care of patients with dementia are more challenging than most.
-When choosing your next aged care uniform please take into account the research that is currently being done into colours and patterns for uniforms in Australia and in countries like the US, Canada and in Europe.
+The healthcare industry has many challenges, and dealing with dementia patients is more challenging than most.
+When choosing your next aged care uniform, please consider the research currently being done into colours and patterns for uniforms in Australia and in countries like the US, Canada and Europe.
 Talk to Infectious so we can help you choose the best medical uniform for your healthcare team.
-You should even consider the colour of your facility logo and workers names and designations when buying uniforms.
+When buying uniforms, you should consider the colour of your facility logo and workers' names and designations.

 Call the Infectious Sales Team on 1300 661 475 option two or drop in to see our options for aged care uniforms at our Sunshine Coast showroom and retail shop.